Logo Icon

 CAT Online Coaching

-6. CAT Arithmetic Syllabus 2025: Topics for Simple and Compound Interest (SI & CI)
+6. CAT 2026 Arithmetic Syllabus for Simple and Compound Interest (SI & CI)

-These topics deal with how money grows over time, distinguishing between fixed and compounding interest.
+These topics explore how money grows over time, distinguishing between fixed and compound interest.

 The Key Concepts: